grame-cncm/faustwebsite/README.md

 ### Tutorial Pages

 Write new content and then either run the local `build` script and then the main one (without the `-a` option) or just run the main `build` script with the `-a` option.
 This last option is much slower since it will call all the local `build` script of the website.

+### News

+News should be added directly to `src/main.html` with a link to a longer article/version to one of the pages on the website to a section of `src/community/news`.

 ### Deploy